The Poisson Compound Decision Problem Revisited: The nonparametric MLE

 It is well known that the NPMLE is discrete with point mass $g_1,\dots,g_k$ on $\lambda_1,\dots,\lambda_k$ say.
 It is easy to see that it satisfies

 Since the left hand side is a polynomial in $\lambda$ of degree $\max y_i$, and a polynomial of degree $q$ in $\lambda$ can be equal to $\exp\{\lambda\}$ only $q$ times, we conclude that $k<\max y_i$ (a more careful argument can reduce the bound on the support size).
 Hence, it is feasible to approximate algorithmically the NPMLE.
-Pursuing the asymptotic properties of the NPMLE estimator of $\hat\delta^G$ is beyond the scope of this paper and we intend to do it somewhere else.
+Pursuing the asymptotic properties of the NPMLE estimator is beyond the scope of this paper.
+We should mention that as we argue in Section \ref{sec:theory}, Robbins' estimator is weak only when $G$ is sparse and discrete, exactly where the NPMLE seems to excel.

+Koenker and Mizera (2012) further developed this idea for the normal case.
+They approximated $\delta_{KW}$ directly (i.e., not through approximating $\hat{G}$ first), utilizing the monotonicity property/constraint of $\delta_{KW}$ to define a corresponding convex optimization problem.
+Then, using interior point methods and available softwares they derived algorithmically very efficient approximations of ${\delta}_{KW}$.

+We are indebted to the AE for the following Table 7 provided to us.
+In the first line of the table, the risk of the approximated ${\delta}_{KW}$ is given for the 5 simulated numerical experiments presented in our simulation section.
+Those results are based on 1000 simulations for each example.
+The second line in the table gives the simulated risk of $\Delta_h$ for the best value of $h$ among those reported in Tables 1-5, the third line gives the estimator obtained through cross-validation, as given and described in Section \ref{sec:XV}.

+The performances of the methods are very similar.
+An advantage of our suggested procedure is that it is rather elementary and does not require more sophisticated optimization methods and software.
+Also, as described in Section \ref{sec:loss} our method may be modified and specialized to deal with other loss functions.
+It may also prove to be more adaptable for generalizations involving additional covariates such as were studied in the normal case by Jiang and Zhang (2010), Cohen, Greenshtein and Ritov (2012), Koenker and Mizera (2012).
+We hope to study this issue in the future.

+An advantage of (the approximation of) ${\delta}_{KW}$ is that it does not involve a choice of a smoothing parameter $h$, and does not require cross validation.